Maryb91/QRScanner/README.md

 ✅ Detect the QR code type (text, email, contact, phone number, website)

-✅ Perfom actions on scanned QR codes depending on its type :
+✅ Perfom actions on scanned QR codes depending on their types :

     - Copy a text
     - Search a text on google